elghorchi/learn-jenkins-app/README.md

 ### `npm run build`

+### The build folder is ready to be deployed.
+You may serve it with a static server:

+### `npm install -g serve`
+if we try to run this in jenkins we will get an error because we not habe the permissions so we will run npm install serve ( not globalt) and then we run this cmd directly node_modules/.bin/serve -s build
+### `serve -s build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.